Become a Tahoe Keeper.

 Drain water from your craft and gear.
 Be sure to drain all hatches, cockpits, paddles, buckets, and storage bags.
 Even one drop of water can contain AIS.

 Dry all areas with a towel.
 Sunshine and dry-time helps to kill AIS.
-If you’ve properly Cleaned and Drained, 7 days of Dry time significantly reduces the risk of spreading AIS.
+After properly Cleaning and Draining, 7 days of Dry time significantly reduces the risk of spreading AIS.

 Why do we Clean, Drain and Dry?